 This title is a new edition to this post because as somebody pointed out, much of our taxes goes toward health care, so the 25% isn’t bad.

 Truth!
-All of Canada has universal health care.
+Canadian citizens enjoy universal health care.
 We’re lucky.
-We don’t’ have to deal with having to have healthcare accounts, and if we get pregnant or fall sick, we can just walk into any doctors office, hospital, etc with no worry about our pocketbooks.
+We don’t have to deal with having to have healthcare accounts, and if we get pregnant or fall sick, we can just walk into any doctor office, hospital, etc with no worry about our pocketbooks.

-We do pay for it, in our taxes, as well as MSP – I’d be lying if I told you I knew what that stands for, but it’s a monthly cost that most employers cover for employees that people over a certain income have to pay (usually around $50) toward healthcare costs.
+We do pay for it, in our taxes, as well as MSP (Medical Service Plan).
+MPSa monthly cost that most employers cover for employees that people over a certain income have to pay (usually around $50) toward healthcare costs.